 Market Issues

 It is well known that beef processing is not readily available to conventional and specialty cow-calf producers who want to develop local retail markets.
 Without processing, producers cannot conduct meaningful product and market research.
-To move enough cattle to make money, cow-calf producers must have good working relationships with the local feedlots and packing houses that do at least some business with food companies in nearby cities.

 Supply Management and Quality Control